Lipscomb University: History

 In September 2020, Lipscomb announced that it would be merging with the Austin Graduate School of Theology in Austin, Texas.
 The merger would become official in January 2021, with Lipscomb managing all of AGST's affairs and expanding their course offerings.
+Later, AGST folded due to financial troubles.

 Presidents

 There have been 14 superintendents or presidents of Lipscomb over 18 administrations.